← All guides

 • Stale and ended auctions.
 Leaving closed or already-sold lots in the index makes the number look bigger and never go down - but those listings waste your time when you click through to a dead auction.

-When you compare tools, the useful question isn't "how big is the number" but "how many live, unique, government auctions can I actually bid on today."
-That's the standard we hold ourselves to: GovAuctions indexes the primary government platform for each lot and links you straight to it, removes ended auctions automatically, de-duplicates items cross-posted across platforms, labels every listing with its source, and refreshes daily - so the count reflects real auctions, not filler.
-Where our coverage is genuinely wider is government surplus specifically: real government auctions from official platforms across four countries (the US, UK, Canada and Australia), spanning 24+ U.S. federal agencies plus hundreds of state and local governments.
+When you compare tools, the useful question isn't "how big is the number" but "how many live, unique, government auctions can I actually bid on today" (why headline listing counts mislead).
+That's the standard behind the 16 platforms above: each lot is indexed to the primary government platform it lives on, ended auctions are removed automatically, cross-posted items are de-duplicated, every listing is labelled with its source, and the whole index refreshes daily.
 You can see the full source breakdown on our sources page.

 Finding Government Auctions Near You